Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Conclusions and Discussions

 \begin{IEEEbiography}[{ }]{Cesare Stefanini} (Member, IEEE) received the M.Sc. degree in mechanical engineering and the Ph.D. degree in microengineering, both with honors, from Scuola Superiore Sant-Anna (SSSA), Pisa, Italy, in 1997 and 2002, respectively.

-He is currently a Professor with the BioRobotics Institute in the same University where he is the Head of the Creative Engineering Lab and also the Director of the Healthcare Engineering Innovation Center, Khalifa University, Abu Dhabi, UAE.
+He is currently Professor and Director of the BioRobotics Institute in the same University where he is also the Head of the Creative Engineering Lab.
 His research activity is applied to different fields, including underwater robotics, bioinspired systems, biomechatronics, and micromechatronics for medical and industrial applications.
-He received international recognitions for the development of novel actuators for microrobots and he has been visiting Researcher with the University of Stanford, Center for Design Research.
+He received international recognitions for the development of novel actuators for microrobots and he has been visiting Researcher with the University of Stanford, Center for Design Research and the Director of the Healthcare Engineering Innovation Center, Khalifa University, Abu Dhabi, UAE.

-Dr. Stefanini is the recipient of the “Intuitive Surgical Research Award.”
-He is the author or coauthor of more than 160 articles on refereed international journals and on international conferences proceedings.
+Prof. Stefanini is the recipient of the “Intuitive Surgical Research Award.”
+He is the author or coauthor of more than 200 articles on refereed international journals and on international conferences proceedings.
 He is the inventor of 15 international patents, nine of which industrially exploited by international companies.
 He is a member of the Academy of Scientists of the UAE and of the IEEE Societies RAS (Robotics and Automation) and EMBS (Engineering in Medicine and Biology). \end{IEEEbiography}